Code-Institute-Submissions/ciaran-toner-code-devs.io/README.md

   * Loading assets locally such as fonts & icons for the project, rather than using google fonts & Font awsome
   *

+  To check for HTML errors I used validator.org.
+There were warnings on the hyphens in the comments of the body but no errors.
+  To check the CSS I used Jigsaw.org.
+Warnings were found for css falback rules relating to webkit rules applied but no errors.

 # Credits

   Images